percona/percona-xtrabackup/doc/source/innobackupex/streaming_backups_innobackupex.rst

 This allows to pipe the stream to other programs, providing great flexibility to the output of it.
 For example, compression is achieved by piping the output to a compression utility.

+.. warning:: If both --stream and --incremental are passed to innobackupex, the incremental parameters are ignored and a full backup is created.

 To use this feature, you must use the :option:`--stream`, providing the format of the stream (only ``tar`` is supported at this moment) and where should the store the temporary files::

  $ innobackupex --stream=tar /tmp